CSC207-2022F-UofT/course-project-group65/README.md

 ## How To Use
 ### Running the Project
+If you want to use the executable jar file, please download it from the release on the side bar.

+If instead you would like to run it with with IntelliJ, do the following:
 Run the program through the TournamentSimulator.java file.
 As well, please make sure to change the build settings from Gradle to IntelliJ IDEA to use the program.
 Go to file -> settings -> build, execution, development -> build tools -> gradle.
 Change the build and run to IntelliJ IDEA, like